Join me on Twitter

 One response to “Disability Etiquette: Appropriate Language and Terminology”

-1. Avatar Henry Bergstresser says:
+1. Henry Bergstresser says:

 Deaf and dumb???? excuse me!!
 I am Deaf but NOT dumb!
 I can speak very clearly yet have Deaf friends who chose not to speak.